 For one reason or another, an increasing number of homeowners are looking for saltless water softeners.
 In some cases, this is because people simply don’t want to deal with large bags of salt.
 In others, it’s because they don’t like adding sodium to their tap water.
 For those reasons and many others, there’s a growing demand for alternatives to the traditional water softener.

 Because saltless technologies are relatively new, there’s no brand that has really built a reputation comparable to the top rated conventional water softeners.
-However, NuvoH2O and Pelican are two examples of saltless water softeners that are widely talked about and have loyal followings.
+However, NuvoH2O is one example of a brand of saltless water softeners that is widely talked about and has a loyal following.
 For a more detailed summary of what customers are saying about different saltless water softener brands, see our water softener reviews.

 Choosing Between Top Rated Water Softeners